 - The international and dutch students more in contact with each other

-For the sake of internationalisation we find it important that the lectures (especially in psychology) are given in one language.
+For the sake of internationalisation, we find it important that the lectures (especially in psychology) are given in one language.
 What often happens is that the teachers switch from english to dutch and back to english which makes it difficult to follow.
-By improving the level of english language of the teachers makes it easier for the international students to fit into our faculty.
+By improving the level of English language of the teachers makes it easier for international students to fit into our faculty.
 Also by dividing the students randomly into the groups makes it easier to get to know more people from your study and bring the international and the dutch students together at the FSW.

 - Less unnecessary printing of readers

 - Handing in assignments through turnitin or e-mail instead of printed out

 By reducing the printing of readers and other materials for the lectures and workgroups we work towards a more sustainable University.
 Less paperwork leads to less waste and more trees are saved in the world.

 The same happens when the assignments are handed in through turnitin and e-mail.
 Could be that the teacher decides to print out the assignment anyway because she prefers to read it on paper but this way the amount of printing will be reduced at least to some point.

 Also sorting out the waste is important for better processing of the waste, but it is important that the sorted waste is also processed separately.

 - Better opening times of the Student Service Centre

 A complain that a lot of the students at FSW experience is the poor opening times of the Student Service Centre.
 A simple solution would be increasing the opening times.
 The possibilities for the solutions will have to be discussed with the board of the faculty.